Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: MIRET : a Multivariate Interpretable REbuilt optimal Tree

 \paragraph{TE-driven Constraints}

-We use the \textit{proximity measure} to constrain the space partitioning of the representative tree to be similar to the $TE$.
-To this aim, we define the set $\U_{TE}$ of pairs of samples with proximity measure larger than a given \textit{proximity threshold} $\overline{m}_{TE}\le 1 $ which is a hyperparameter of our model:
+We use the \textit{proximity measure} to constrain the data space partitioning of the representative tree to be similar to the $TE$.
+To this aim, we define the set $\U_{TE}$ of pairs of samples with proximity measure higher than a given \textit{proximity threshold} $\overline{m}_{TE}\le 1 $ which is a hyperparameter of our model:

 and we include the \emph{proximity constraints}:

 which ensures that pairs of samples with a proximity measure over the threshold are assigned to the same leaf in the model.

 The \emph{level frequency} $f_{d,j}$ is used both to define hard constraints and to drive the selection of the features according to their frequency.
 Let us define the index sets